Section 135.14 | Investing interim moneys of public subdivisions.

 (7) Up to forty per cent of interim moneys available for investment in either of the following:

-(a) Commercial paper notes issued by an entity that is defined in division (D) of section 1705.01 or division (E) of section 1706.01 of the Revised Code and that has assets exceeding five hundred million dollars, to which notes all of the following apply:
+(a) Commercial paper notes issued by an entity that is defined in division (K) of section 1706.01 of the Revised Code and that has assets exceeding five hundred million dollars, to which notes all of the following apply:

-(i) The notes are rated at the time of purchase in the highest classification established by at least two nationally recognized standard rating services.
+(i) The notes are rated at the time of purchase in the highest classification established by at least two nationally recognized statistical rating organizations.

 (ii) The aggregate value of the notes does not exceed ten per cent of the aggregate value of the outstanding commercial paper of the issuing corporation.